wakkihaya/neurotechjp/src/md/en/blog/rao-uw.md

 **With Dr. Rao’s explanation of risk-benefit, there may be a point where invasive implants become as ubiquitous as plastic surgery.
 With non-invasive technologies, rather than considering the risk, the question lies in the signal and whether it can provide any benefit.**

-> To pick one, the people will probably bet on the invasive technology being the one that will end up being the most reliable if they are able to bring down the cost and risk of surgery.
+> To pick one, many people will probably bet on invasive technology being the one that will end up being the most reliable if they are able to bring down the cost and risk of surgery.

 &nbsp;

 ## Conclusion

-Huge thanks to Dr. Rajesh Rao of the University of Washington’s Neural Systems Lab for his time.
+Huge thanks to Dr. Rajesh Rao of the University of Washington’s Neural Systems Lab and **[Center for Neurotechnology](https://centerforneurotech.uw.edu/)** for his time.
 The team at NeurotechJP learned a ton from this conversation regarding his cutting-edge research, as well as his visions about the neurotech field.

 &nbsp;